cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-meowbrek2.md

 meowbrek2 is a <router-link to="/types-of-jailbreak/#semi-untethered-jailbreaks">semi-untethered</router-link> ***re***-jailbreaking utility, meaning that it uses an app in order to re-enter a jailbroken state on a device that has already been jailbroken.

-meowbrek2 supports **re**-jailbreaking A9(X) to A11 devices on firmware versions 15.0 to 15.7.6 that have previously been jailbroken with palera1n.
+meowbrek2 supports **re**-jailbreaking A11 and earlier devices on firmware versions 15.0 to 15.7.6 that have previously been jailbroken with palera1n.

 ::: warning